Experience

-Danyale Sturdivant, MSSW is a graduate of Russell Sage College and Columbia University’s School of Social Work.
-She holds a master’s degree in clinical social work.
-Ms. Sturdivant has worked as a social worker for over 20 years in various settings.
-Ms. Sturdivant is also the mother of a 12-year-old son who is on the Autism spectrum.
-After facing challenges finding appropriate providers to meet the needs of her family, she founded Living Autism Out Loud (LAOL).
-LAOL strives to eliminate barriers that BIPOC parents may face when accessing services for their children with autism and/or intellectual developmental disabilities.
-These barriers may cause families to miss opportunities for early detection of and early intervention for disabilities such as autism spectrum disorder and other intellectual developmental disabilities.
-LAOL seeks to eliminate these barriers through culturally responsive training to organizations and families to improve service delivery
+Danyale Sturdivant, MSSW, is a graduate of Russell Sage College and Columbia University’s School of Social Work.
+She holds a master’s degree in clinical social work and is a Licensed Clinical Social Worker, and is the proud mother of a teenage son on the Autism spectrum.
+After facing challenges in finding appropriate providers to meet the needs of her family, she founded Living Autism Out Loud (LAOL).
+LAOL strives to reduce and eventually eliminate barriers Black, Indigenous, and People of Color (BIPOC) parents face when accessing services for their children with autism and intellectual

 Photo Credit: Will Waldron